-We’ve been loving the extra sunlight that spring brings, but we’re not so excited about what the season also brings – spring cleaning!
+We’ve been loving the extra sunlight that summer brings, but we’re not so excited about what the season also brings – lots and lots of cleaning!
 Cue the horror music.
 How is it that all of those dust bunnies conveniently hide during the darker, winter months?
 And, what’s now also more apparent, is that it’s time to clean the windows.
 If we want to enjoy the sunlight, I guess we should be able to see through the window, right?

 If you remember the name-brand cleaners from your youth that had you fleeing your home in search of fresh air, you might be excited by this homemade window cleaner, a natural remedy for dirty, streaky windows.
 It’s simple to use, and has only 1 ingredient – organic black tea!